enter-haken/rasmus/scripts/core/readme.markdown

 # core schema

-The core schema provide informations about
+The core schema provide information about

 * the user
 * the roles